Junowa/azurelab/README.md

     "ssh_pass": "mysecret"
 }

-Packer creates an VHD (not a managed image -investigation in progress).
+Packer creates an VHD (cf. old commits) or managed image.
+Packer create a temporary resource group, and captures generated image in the specified resource group.

+To view images :
+$ az image list

 ## Terraform